2019 season update from the Cascades Wolverine Project

 Photos and text by david moskowitz, cascades wolverine project

 *Editor’s Note: David is a longtime Conservation Northwest colleague and contractor, including advising our Citizen Wildlife Monitoring Project.
-Conservation Northwest is a partner in the Cascades Wolverine Project, a grassroots effort to support wolverine research and recovery in Washington’s North Cascades by leveraging the skills of winter backcountry recreationists as wildlife observers and alpine stewards.
+Conservation Northwest is proud to be a partner and sponsor of the Cascades Wolverine Project, a grassroots effort to support wolverine research and recovery in Washington’s North Cascades through field science, visual storytelling, and building backcountry community science.

 It’s been a good winter thus far for the Cascades Wolverine Project.
 We’re well into our second field season, and currently have seven installations running in three different watersheds in the North Cascades.
 We already have one wolverine detection!